rmgrajewski/RyanGrajewski.io/_projects/lunarforge/lunarforge.md

 ## Project Overview

 NASA's Big Idea Challenge for 2023 - the Lunar Forge - was an open-ended challenge to develop innovative technologies or processes that address some part of the metal production pipeline on the Moon.
-In particular, NASA emphasized technologies that enable the production of pressure vessels, support structures, pipe, metal BLAHBALLBLAHIDSFOPAOISEJFASIODJFIOSextrusions, cable, etc. There was a major emphasis on design process for this project, including methodical idea generation and systematic decision making.
+In particular, NASA emphasized technologies that enable the production of pressure vessels, support structures, pipe, metal extrusions, cable, etc. There was a major emphasis on design process for this project, including methodical idea generation and systematic decision making.

 ## Concept Generation